FelipeLadinoG/FinalProject---TaeAcademy/README.md

 Java Basics Course Final Project
 This is the final project for the Java Basics course at TAE Academy in Globant.
 Please follow the steps below:

-Clone the repository from the "master" branch.
+Clone the repository from the "Frontend" branch.
 IMPORTANT: Use the following credentials for login: Username: "Admin", Password: "Admin".

 Ensure that the loaded information is properly instantiated.